 - A much decreased risk of ANY chronic disease

-As you can see, the reasons to keep both slim AND physically fit are many, and they go hand in hand to help give you the sickness free and long life you deserve.
+As you can see, the reasons to keep both slim AND physically fit are many.
+They both go hand in hand to help give you the sickness free and long life you deserve.

 For an even higher fat burn, you should combine your protein powder with a mix of weight bearing and cardio exercises at least 3 times a week.
-In fact, this is highly recommended if you are taking a protein supplement for the maximum results you are looking for, because you need to put tension on the muscles in order for them to grow stronger.
+In fact, this is highly recommended this if you are taking a protein supplement for the maximum results you are looking for.
+You need to put tension on the muscles in order for them to grow stronger!

-There are specific fat burning exercises you can do to really get your body into fat torching mode, and they combine resistance training with some cardiovascular exercise.
-Things like weight lifting (not as scary as it sounds, and a great fat burner), HITT training, swimming and boxercise are among the best I know.
+There are specific fat burning exercises you can do to really get your body into fat torching mode and they combine resistance training with some cardiovascular exercise.
+Exercises like weight lifting (not as scary as it sounds and a great fat burner), HITT training, swimming and boxercise are among the best.

 The best plant based protein powders